-3.0 OMM MODIFICATIONS SINCE THE PRECEDING REPORT [310 CMR 40.0892(2)(B)]

-The August 2013 Phase V Status and Remedial Monitoring Report (RMR; AMEC 2013) coincided with one year of initial process monitoring as described in the FIR (AMEC 2012).
+3.0 OMM MODIFICATIONS SINCE THE PRECEDING REPORT [310 CMR 40.0892(2)(B)] The August 2013 Phase V Status and Remedial Monitoring Report (RMR; AMEC 2013) coincided with one year of initial process monitoring as described in the FIR (AMEC 2012).
 At that time, it was determined that initial process monitoring had confirmed that key MNA processes were underway and a transition to long-term performance monitoring was appropriate.
 Long-term monitoring is designed to confirm that site conditions remain suitable for MNA, and that overall contaminant concentrations and mass are decreasing within a reasonable timeframe.
 The long-term monitoring program includes continued quarterly sampling at 6 locations within the plumes that have had significant fluctuations in recent contaminant concentrations above the MMCLs.
 Semiannual sampling is performed for 9 other wells within the horizontal and vertical extent of the plume areas where previous quarterly sampling shows little variation in concentrations.
 Annual sampling is performed for 23 wells along the plume lateral or vertical edges where concentrations are below MMCLs.
 Analytes for long-term monitoring consist of the contaminants exceeding MMCLs and their primary breakdown products.
 The current OMM program for long-term monitoring is summarized in Table 1.
-This semi-annual report documents the first two rounds of sampling since the implementation of OMM modifications presented in the August 2013 RMR.
+This semi-annual report documents the third and fourth rounds of sampling since the implementation of OMM modifications presented in the August 2013 RMR.
+Wells sampled during the March round included the subset of wells sampled on a quarterly basis.
+Wells sampled during the June round included the subset of wells sampled on a quarterly, semi-annual, and annual basis.
+Recommendations for any future modifications, based on the results in Section 4, are provided in Section 5 of this report.